AdyGCode/SaaS-FED-Notes/session-04/S04-Exercises-and-Journal-Entry.md

 - Create the new database?
 - Create the new user with the given password?
 - Give the new user permission to access the database?

-### Exercise 4

-We will start by refactoring the files we currently have:

-- rename the contact-save.php to contact-form-display.php

-Create the following PHP files:

-- `contact-save.php`
-- `database.php`

-In the `database.php` file create a database class that may be used to connect to, and then access the `XXX_SaaS_FED_2024_S2` database.

-In the contact-save.php file you are to save the data to the database in a table called `form_submissions`.